tatuylonen/wiktextract/README.md

 (Beware, it is my development version, and may be broken on some days.
 It should stabilize when I release 2.0.0.)

-Note: extracting all data from all languages from Wiktionary takes about 7 hours on a modern 24-core desktop.
+Note: extracting all data for all languages from English Wiktionary takes about 7 hours on a modern 24-core desktop.
 You may want to download the pre-extracted data rather than run it yourself.
 Or if you run it yourself, be prepared to wait from several hours to couple of days.